-Autumn brings beautifully coloured trees and crunchy paths of fallen leaves.
-Along with leaves, this is the time of year when conkers and acorns are found on the ground and few people realise that these nuts can pose a serious health risk to your pet if eaten.
+Along with leaves, autumn is the time of year when acorns and conkers are found on the ground.
+Sadly, some dog owners don't realise that these nuts can pose a serious health risk to your pet if eaten.

 What should I do if I think my dog has eaten an acorn?